lsst-dm/dmtn-091/index.rst

 Executive Summary
 =================

-1. DRP Scientific Performance Monitoring can be primarily accomplished through HSC RC2 dataset from the SSP survey supplemented by less frequent processing of HSC PDR2.
-This needs to be supplemented by likely HSC observations in crowded fields.
+1. DRP Scientific Performance Monitoring can be primarily accomplished through HSC RC2 dataset from the SSP survey supplemented by less frequent processing of much larger HSC PDR2.
+This needs to be supplemented by HSC observations in crowded fields.
-2. AP Scientific Performance Monitoring can be accomplished through analysis of the DECam HiTS survey, HSC PRD2-PDR1 *plus* an additional high-cadence multi-band survey.
+2. AP Scientific Performance Monitoring can be accomplished through analysis of the DECam HiTS survey, HSC SSP PRD2-PDR1, *plus* an additional high-cadence multi-band survey.
 3. Datasets for CI-level tests and regression monitoring can be constructed out of subsets from the full DRP and AP dastasets identified above.
-Several such datasets currently exist and are being regularly tested and monitored in SQuaSH.
+Several such datasets currently exist and are being regularly tested through NCSA and Jenkins and are being monitored in SQuaSH.

 ============
 Related Work
 ============
-There is a detailed table of datasets and elements of https://ls.st/LSE-61 tested by each on the LSST Project Confluence.
+There is a detailed Confluence table of datasets and elements of https://ls.st/LSE-61 tested by each on the LSST Project Confluence.
 The table there aims to cover all aspects of the DM system, not just the Science Pipelines focus on this present tech note.
 `Data sets used for DM Verification and Validation <https://confluence.lsstcorp.org/x/nYn4BQ>`_

 =========================